emanuelsla/fully_synthetic_MI/README.md

 This is the fully synthetic MI algortihms without and with additional conditions.

-- At least we apply the script "result_evaluation.R" to generate the outputs, which can be found in the equally called folder.
+- For the last step we apply the script "result_evaluation.R" to generate the outputs, which can be found in the equally called folder.
 The file "EvalDataUtility.R" generates numerical figures.

+- Additionaly we applied both algorithms to Survey data (from the dataset eusilicS) for which fhe  "apply_on_survey.R" file was used.

 - The whole research process is stated in the presentation "fully_synthetic_MI_vs_simPop.pdf".